-- A. This Letter of Agreement is for the 2020-2021 school year and may be renewed and/or renegotiated no later than April 1, 2021, upon the agreement of both parties.
+- A. This Letter of Agreement is for the 2021--2023 school years and may be renewed and/or renegotiated no later than April 1, 2023, upon the agreement of both parties.
 If not renewed or renegotiated, the high schools' program (grades 9-12) will revert back to a six (6) period day as stated within the 1994-1996 Agreement. - B. This Letter of Agreement neither sets a precedent nor constitutes a practice.

-For Kalamazoo Education Association:

-/s/Amanda Miller

-August 11, 2017

-For Kalamazoo Public School District
+For Kalamazoo Education Association: /s/Amanda Miller August 11, 2017 For Kalamazoo Public School District /s/Sheila Dorsey-Smith August 1, 2017

-/s/Sheila Dorsey-Smith

-August 1, 2017